MomoYlinen/Bikeappts/readme.md

 ## Pre-prequisites

 In order to run this project locally, it is necessary to have MySQL installed on your computer.
 Alternatively, you can use a Docker image of MySQL.
-It is also required to have Node.js installed on your machine.
+It is also required to have Node.js and Python installed on your machine.

 ## Installation